mfthomps/Labtainers/docs/labdesigner.md

                        CONTAINS -- the line_id will be a string. nametag will be set to true if logfile contains the string identified by line_id
                    line_id - See line_type above.

+#### Capturing information about the environment ####
+Some labs require the student to alter system configuration settings, e.g., using the sysctl command to effect ASLR.
+A *checklocal.sh* script in:

+    $LABTAINER_DIR/labs/[labname]/[container name]/bin

+is intended to contain whatever commands are necessary to record the state of the system at the time a program was invoked.
+The stdout of the checklocal.sh script is recorded at the beginning of the stdout artifact.

 ### Assessing the student results ###
 Results of student lab activity are assigned symbolic names by the results.config file